Cycling Tanzania: Bikepacking & Cycle Touring Routes

 As already stated, a mirror could be a useful accessory, for the rest, you’ll just need ordinary cycle touring gear.

-What bike is ideal to cycle Tanzania?
+What bike is ideal for cycling in Tanzania?

 You could be able to enjoy the beauty of riding in Tanzania by staying almost always on tar roads, which makes a fast gravel bike a possible choice.